VinchC/VinchC/README.md

 ### Welcome on my GitHub profile !

-<p>Currently following an alternated training as a Teacher Assistant in JavaScript and PHP, I'm listening to job opportunities as a Web Developper to start a new challenge in the near future.</p>
+<p>After having attended to an alternated training as a Teacher Assistant in JavaScript and PHP, I'm listening to job opportunities as a Full Stack Developper to start a new challenge.</p>

 ### Tech and tools discovered during my training